 20. Related Party Transactions

-All related party transactions entered into during the period under review were on anarm's length basis and were in the ordinary course of business.
+All related party transactions entered into during the year under review were on anarm's length basis and were in the ordinary course of business.
 There were no othermaterially significant related party transactions made by the Company with PromotersDirectors Key Managerial Personnel and Body Corporate(s) which had a potential conflictwith the interest of the Company at large.
-Accordingly the disclosure of these RelatedParty Transactions as required under Section 134 (3) (h) of the Act in Form AOC 2 is notapplicable for the period under review.
+Accordingly the disclosure of these RelatedParty Transactions as required under Section 134 (3) (h) of the Act in Form AOC 2 is notapplicable for the year under review.
 The Directors draw attention of the Members to Noteno.
 40 to the Financial Statements which sets out related party disclosures.

 In line with the requirements of the Act and the SEBI (Listing Obligations &Disclosure Requirements) Regulations 2015 the Company has formulated a Policy on RelatedParty Transactions and the same is uploaded on the Company's website:http://www.nelco.in/_content/investor-relations/Related_Party_Transaction_Policy.pdf.

 The Company has not accepted any deposits from the public during the period underreview.